 A data landscape report will need to address the context-specific needs of a country.
 This guidance sets out six general sections that may typically be included in the report.

-It is important to note that NIPN should not reinvent the wheel, but rather build on what already exists.
+It is important to not reinvent the wheel, but rather build on what already exists.
 Some sections of the report may already be fully or partially completed for another purpose and therefore do not need to be replicated.

 The data landscape report may typically contain the following sections: